ESO-EAST Nursing Education Project

 Good stroke care requires a sustained and coordinated effort from a large team, including physicians, nurses, physical and occupational therapists, speech-language pathologists, social workers, and others.
 Nurses play a pivotal role in all phases of care of the stroke patient.
 The Stroke Unit Nurse Education Project (SUNEP), part of the ESO-EAST project, was recently initiated by the ESO in recognition of the determining role of Nurses in high-quality stroke care.

 According to the 2013 European Stroke Organisation recommendations to establish a Stroke Unit and Stroke Center, Nurses need to be trained specifically in stroke medicine in a formal way, and before the nursing staff are allowed to work independently, formal practical training on acute stroke unit care is required and should be provided.
 Unfortunately, in the Eastern European region, this kind training is hardly available.

 Can I join?

 Stroke unit Nurse education became an important part of the ESO ANGELS initiative.
-We hope that updated modules for the Stroke Nurse training will soon be available on the ESO web-site in English.
-Later on they can be translated into major regional languages to remove the language barrier and allow for training of large number of Stroke Nurses in the ESO-EAST countries.
+We hope that updated modules for the Stroke Nurse training will soon be available on the ESO website in English.
+Later on, they can be translated into major regional languages to remove the language barrier and allow for training of a large number of Stroke Nurses in the ESO-EAST countries.

 Current state – status quo